tarantool/doc/doc/1.10/reference/reference_rock/vshard/index.rst

 .. confval:: rebalancer_max_receiving

-    The maximal number of buckets that can be received in parallel by a single replica set.
-This number must be limited, as when a new replica set is added to a cluster, the rebalancer sends a very large amount of buckets from the existing replica sets to the new replica set.
+    The maximum number of buckets that can be received in parallel by a single replica set.
+This number must be limited, because when a new replica set is added to a cluster, the rebalancer sends a very large amount of buckets from the existing replica sets to the new replica set.
 This produces a heavy load on a new replica set.

     **Example:**

     Suppose ``rebalancer_max_receiving`` is equal to 100, ``bucket_count`` is equal to 1000.
-    There are 3 replica sets with 333, 333 and 334 buckets on each correspondingly.
+    There are 3 replica sets with 333, 333 and 334 buckets on each respectively.
     When a new replica set is added, each replica set’s ``etalon_bucket_count`` becomes equal to 250.
 Rather than receiving all 250 buckets at once, the new replica set receives 100, 100 and 50 buckets sequentially.